barcasnerd/nodejs_template/README.md

     ```npm run dev ```

     And that's all, now you can use it in your own project.
-Do not forget start this repo.
+Do not forget to give a star this repo.

     ##### by: Jair Bracasnegras Estrada **/@theblackbar**